King Kong (1933 film): Racial stereotypes

 King Kong has undergone extensive analysis of its portrayal of race.
 NPR producer Robert Malesky remarks that, "To many, the eroticism and racism of the original film are just side themes and part of the fabric of 1930s America."
 Author Ryan Britt feels that critics were willing to overlook the film's problematic aspects as "just unattractive byproducts of the era in which the film was made".
 He adds, "the meta-fictional aspects almost excuse some of the cultural insensitivity".
 In the 19th and early 20th century, people of African descent were commonly represented visually as ape-like, a metaphor that fit racist stereotypes further bolstered by the emergence of scientific racism.
 Early films frequently mirrored racial tensions.
 While King Kong is often compared to the story of Beauty and the Beast, many film scholars have argued that the film was a cautionary tale about interracial romance, in which the film's "carrier of blackness is not a human being, but an ape."
-Jordan Zakarin of Inverse quotes author and professor Christopher Michlig, who explains that even though many modern viewers see the film as racist, it exhibits 1930s perceptions of obscure locations and peoples.
+Jordan Zakarin of Inverse quotes author John Michlig, who explains that even though many modern viewers see the film as racist, it exhibits 1930s perceptions of obscure locations and peoples.

 The film has been criticized for racial stereotyping of the native people and Charlie the cook, the latter of whom exclaims, "Crazy black man been here!" when he discovers Ann has been kidnapped.
 Filmmaker Fatimah Rony argues that Charlie is feminized in his occupation and gesticulations.
 She also views the native people's "savagery" as being associated with their dark skin.
 In 2013 Atlanta Black Star described the people native to the island "as subhuman, or primate...[without] a distinct way of communicating".
 Rony points out that African Americans and a Yaqui man were cast to portray Indonesian people.
 In her view, racial undertones are present when Ann is preferred for the sacrifice rather than the girl who is native to Skull Island.
 Wayne State University film professor Cynthia Erb remarks that "Ann's prized whiteness" is "the most disturbing racial" component, rather than "Kong's blackness".
 Erb explains that in jungle films "the depiction of natives was often patronizing, stereotypical, racist."
 She adds, "I think it does happen with the Skull Islanders."